josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<T, T, bool>`

 ### AreEqual
-This function determines if two results are equivalent -- `true` if they are and `false` if they are not.
+This function determines if two results are equivalent &mdash; `true` if they are and `false` if they are not.
 The default for this is to use `EqualityComparer<T>.Default`.
+There is no guarantee that both values are not null.

 This Step does _not_ run for the Control.